11 Snakes Found In Java (Indonesia)

 Source: iNaturalist user Nils – CC BY 4.0

-The striped keelback (Xenochrophis vittatus) is a semi-aquatic species of Java, which is common in small streams, ponds and rice paddies.
-This is a frog and fish-eating species which often appears in backgardens, and sometimes climbs up low vegetation like bushes in its curious quests for food.
+The striped keelback (Xenochrophis vittatus) is a semi-aquatic species of Java, which is common in small streams, ponds, rice paddies, and even near people’s houses.
+This is a frog and fish-eating species which often appears in backgardens, and sometimes climbs onto low vegetation like bushes in its curious quests for food.

-This is a harmless snake which has never killed a human.
-Striped keelbacks are fairly easy to recognise, as they have patterns arranged in parallel stripes running lengthways down its entire body.
-The most recognisable marking is on its flanks – a series of rapidly alternating black-white markings like teeth or a saw’s blades.
-Their upper back usually has brown-orange stripes alternating with black.
+This is a harmless snake, which has never killed a human being.
+Striped keelbacks are fairly easy to recognise, as they have patterns arranged in parallel stripes, running lengthways down their entire body.
+Their most recognisable markings are on their flanks – a series of rapidly alternating black and white markings like teeth, or a saw’s blades.
+Their upper back usually has brown-orange stripes, alternating sharply with black.

 The striped keelback is found all over Java.
 Elsewhere, it has a presence in the jungles of Sumatra, and was introduced artificially in Singapore into its Sungei Buloh wetland reserve (a popular bird watching spot).
-Weirdly, they’ve also been spotted in Puerto Rico, which is their only record in the western hemisphere, and they’re assumed to have escaped from overseas shipping containers in 1994 or earlier.
+Weirdly, they’ve also been spotted in Puerto Rico, where they’re assumed to have escaped from overseas shipping containers in 1994 or earlier.

 Striped keelbacks coexist on Java with their relative the triangle keelback (Xenochrophis trianguligerus), but this has totally different patterns, with blotches instead of neat and ordered lines.